geoext/geoext3-ws/src/meta/development-environment.md

   ```
 ## Stopping the workshop

-* Simply hit `Ctrl-C` in the terminal wher you started the workshop, e.g.
+* Simply hit `Ctrl-C` in the terminal where you started the workshop, e.g.
   `~/gx-ws/geoext3-ws-master`.